-Table 3 continued: Ordered list of top ten rated names, rationales, and comments collected from round 2 (unedited) Second ranked name Rating Graphic Communication Education Association 3.23 n=64 Comments Could work but a change is really no necessary. • This will include the people who are not educators but associated with GCOM.
-Still cumbersome while still losing international.
-Does not roll off the tongue.
-This name should read Graphic Communications Education Association ation (I believe it was originally stated as Communications. • Needs International in front of it.
-More status and better represent is population.
-Should be Communications- there is more than one way we comm nunicate!
-Its less alienating than Educators International component of organization? • This is good as well, and will take into account student articles This is good as well, and will take into account student articles • I prefer education over educators due to its broader meaning.
-It su ggests a body of knowledge, in addition to the practitioners. • The 's' in Graphic Communications has become far more critical that an ever before because of the cross media approach to the discipline.
-Communication is a more accurate word for what we do, HOWEVE Communication is a more accurate word for what we do, HOWEVER is one word worth the process of an entire name change? • I thought Graphic Arts was a modern name for Graphic Communic ations.
-And the arts includes digital as well as printed material. • But not worth the risks.
-Spend your efforts on active member recru uitment.
-The communicator is the author, not the means of production.
-The largest association in the industry is PRINTING Industries of Americ e US Government still says that printing is a manufacturing industry.
-The ca. The first two would sound better if combined to be 'Graphic Comm nunication Educators Association'. • Needs the 's' on Communications to show a multifaceted organizat tion.
-Communications needs to be plural.
-No benefit and all the above risks/threats and loss of Int.
-Okay but why change?
-Communications communicates no more than does Graphic Arts.
-I No value in transcending schools because teachers work in schools.
-Ok.
+Table 3 continued: Ordered list of top ten rated names, rationales, and comments collected from round 2 (unedited) Second ranked name Rating Graphic Communication Education Association 3.23 n=64

+- Could work but a change is really no necessary. - This will include the people who are not educators but associated with GCOM. - Still cumbersome while still losing international. - · Does not roll off the tongue. - This name should read Graphic Communications Education Association (I believe it was originally stated as Communications. - Needs International in front of it.
+More status and better represents population. - Should be Communications- there is more than one way we communicate! - Its less alienating than Educators - International component of organization? - This is good as well, and will take into account student articles - I prefer education over educators due to its broader meaning.
+It suggests a body of knowledge, in addition to the practitioners. - The 's' in Graphic Communications has become far more critical than ever before because of the cross media approach to the discipline. - Communication is a more accurate word for what we do, HOWEVER is one word worth the process of an entire name change? - I thought Graphic Arts was a modern name for Graphic Communications.
+And the arts includes digital as well as printed material. - But not worth the risks.
+Spend your efforts on active member recruitment. - The communicator is the author, not the means of production.
+The US Government still says that printing is a manufacturing industry.
+The largest association in the industry is PRINTING Industries of America. - The first two would sound better if combined to be 'Graphic Communication Educators Association'. - Needs the 's' on Communications to show a multifaceted organization. - · Communications needs to be plural. - No benefit and all the above risks/threats and loss of Int. - Okay but why change? - Communications communicates no more than does Graphic Arts.
+No value in transcending schools because teachers work in schools. - · Ok.
 Must be communications.

-Table 3 continued: Ordered list of top ten rated names, rat ionales, and comments collected from round 2 (unedited) Third ranked name Rating International Graphic Communications Educational Association (IGCEA) 3.03 n=64 Comments Adequate in meaning, but it is more cumbersome than the state us quo.
-Does not roll off the tongue.
-If the term International is important How about adding Educators instead of Educational?
-Communications is more current than Arts but this doesn't shor ten the abbreviated title.
-It's just as bad as IGAEA • No reason to change to this if its still going to be that long and c umbersome. • I think what we do is still an art not a communication The only viable good choice, but I'd change Educational to Education ation Communication is a more accurate word for what we do, HOWE VER is one word worth the process of an entire name change?
-How about International Graphic Communication Educators Ass ociation? bad grammar!
-It's not an educational org.
-Closest to our current name.
-Not enough of a change to warrant the process.
+Table 3 continued: Ordered list of top ten rated names, rationales, and comments collected from round 2 (unedited) Third ranked name Rating International Graphic Communications Educational Association (IGCEA) 3.03 n=64

+- Adequate in meaning, but it is more cumbersome than the status quo. - Does not roll off the tongue. - If the term International is important - How about adding Educators instead of Educational? - Communications is more current than Arts but this doesn't shorten the abbreviated title. - It's just as bad as IGAEA - No reason to change to this if its still going to be that long and cumbersome. - I think what we do is still an art not a communication - The only viable good choice, but I'd change Educational to Education - Communication is a more accurate word for what we do, HOWEVER is one word worth the process of an entire name change? - How about International Graphic Communication Educators Association? - bad grammar!
+It's not an educational org. - Closest to our current name. - Not enough of a change to warrant the process.
 Too long.